nand0p/nomadic/README.md

 ### Why run containers on Hashicorp code?

 Nomadic is a Terraform framework to deploy Hashicorp minimal and secure container clusters.
 Hashicorp ensures your dockers are up and running (fail-over for fault tolerance), and running securely (secrets rotation and aws security).
-The internet is a dangerous place.
-Warship Not Whale.
+The Internet is a dangerous place. **Warship Not Whale**.

 ### Nomadic Framework